Crulllo/Teaching-HEIGVD-AMT-2019-Project-Two/docs/implementation/api-users-implementation/implementation-users.md

 ## Cucumber Tests
 ### admin scenarios
-Background : there is a Users server, an admin and an admin token Scenarios : getting an admin token and getting all users
+Background : there is a Users server, an admin and an admin token<br>
+Scenarios : getting an admin token and getting all users
 ### creation scenarios
-Background : there is a Users server
+Background : there is a Users server<br>
 Scenarios : creating a user and failling when no username or password provided
 ### user scenarios
-Background : there is a valid user payload, we post it and then we post his credentials to get a jwt token Scenarios : updating a user profile
+Background : there is a valid user payload, we post it and then we post his credentials to get a jwt token<br>
+Scenarios : updating a user profile